Contributing to PyAbel

 2. Given an array with all 0 elements, the reconstruction should also be a 0 array.

-3. The implementation should be able to calculated the inverse (or forward) transform of a Gaussian function defined by a standard deviation sigma, with better than a 10 % relative error with respect to the analytical solution for 0 < r < 2*sigma.
+3. The implementation should be able to calculate the inverse (or forward) transform of a Gaussian function defined by a standard deviation sigma, with better than a 10 % relative error with respect to the analytical solution for 0 < r < 2*sigma.

-Unit tests for a given implementation are located under abel/tests/test_<implemenation>.py, which should contain at least the following 3 functions:
+Unit tests for a given implementation are located under abel/tests/test_<implementation>.py, which should contain at least the following 3 functions:

 • test_<implementation>_shape